-This has been a very busy date in the history of the National Hockey League.
+This has been a very busy date in the history of the NHL.
 Its greatest player ever made his debut on a new team, three expansion franchises took to the ice for the first time, and numerous players found the scoresheet for the first time in their careers.
 Also, the world’s largest crowd for a hockey game gathered in Michigan.

 The Great One Debuts in Hollywood